ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ></canvas>
 ```

 Instead of the animation component, we can create an attachment function which can be used on any element.

-The `tween` function accept the animations options and an optional callback to get a reference to the tween:
+In this example, the `tween` function accept the animations options and an optional callback to get a reference to the tween:

 ```svelte:App.svelte {4-12,18-21}
 <script lang="ts">